bjucps/cps110-thinkcspy/_sources/01-GeneralIntro/MeettheTurtle.rst

 without moving or drawing.
 That is the metaphor that the Python designers had in mind when they created the turtle drawing commands.

-Here's a sample program that uses the turtle drawing commands to command the virtual turtle draw a rectangle:
+Here's a sample program that uses the turtle drawing commands to command the virtual turtle to draw a rectangle:

 .. activecode:: intro-turtle
     :nocodelens: